ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 the Client and Attester only, for the purposes of attesting the vailidity of the Client.

 The privacy goals of Privacy Pass are oriented around unlinkability based on these contexts.
-In particular, Privacy Pass aims to achieve Client unlinkability.
-This means that given two redemption (or issuer) contexts, the Origin (or Issuer) cannot determine if both redemption (or issuance) contexts correspond to the same Client or two different Clients.
+In particular, Privacy Pass aims to achieve Origin-Client unlinkability.
+This means that given two redemption contexts, the Origin cannot determine if both redemption contexts correspond to the same Client or two different Clients.
 Informally, this means that a Client in a redemption context is indistinguishable from any other Client that might use the same redemption context.
 The set of Clients that share the same redemption (or issuance) context is referred to as an anonymity set.
+Privacy Pass also aims to achieve Issuer-Client unlinkability, which is similar to Origin-Client unlinkability in that a Client in an issuer context is indistingusihable from any other Client that might use the same issuer context.
-Depending on the deployment model, Privacy Pass might also aim to achieve Origin unlinkability.
-Similar to Client unlinkability, this means that given two attestation contexts, the Attester cannot determine if both contexcts correspond to the same Origin or two different Origins.
+Depending on the deployment model, Privacy Pass might also aim to achieve Attester-Origin unlinkability.
+Similar to Origin-Client and Issuer-Client unlinkability, this means that given two attestation contexts, the Attester cannot determine if both contexts correspond to the same Origin or two different Origins.
 The set of Clients that share the same attestation context is referred to as an anonymity set.